 Use of Library computers is subject to the University Policy for Use of Computing Resources.

-To request visitor computing access please visit the Library Technology Services office on the first floor of the library.
+To request visitor computing access please visit the Library Technology Services desk on the main floor of the Library.

-To report computer problems please visit the Library Technology Services office, or call 818-677-6304.
+To report computer problems please visit the Library Technology Services desk, or call 818-677-6304.